WhatTheFuzz/CTFs/decompetition/baby-c/README.md

 ![score](./resources/score.png)

 We noticed there were additional calls to `putc@plt` in the assembly, so we added another call inside each conditional.
-Additionally, we inspected the `je` and `jmp` instructions and determined that conditional that checked `first` was not nested inside of the `isspace()` conditional.
+Additionally, we inspected the `je` and
+`jmp` instructions and determined that conditional that checked `first` was not nested inside of the `isspace()` conditional.
 The result was the assembly below.
-This was surprisingly close to the Binary Ninja decompiled result, so we should have just gone with that. :information_desk_person:
+This was surprisingly close to the Binary Ninja decompiled result, so we should have just gone with that :information_desk_person:.
+Unfortunately, we got the 100% solution after the challenge ended, but it was still fun to figure out!

 ```c
 #include <stdio.h>